mjordan/persistent_identifiers/modules/localarks/README.md

 ## Introduction

 Drupal module that mints ARKs locally and redirects them from the Names To Things service at https://n2t.net back to the local Drupal.
 This allows you to create and publish ARKs for nodes like `https://n2t.net/ark:/9999/jdlwicl` that automatically resolve to `https://yourdrupalhost.com/ark:/9999/jdlwicl`.
 When your Drupal instance is the target for this redirection from `https://n2t.net/`, this module parses the ARK and redirects the user to the appropriate node.
 In other words, a user visiting `https://n2t.net/ark:/9999/jdlwicl` will be redirected to the node in your Drupal with that ARK.
+Using this approach, ARKs are not minted by or persisted at `https://n2t.net`, they are minted by and persisted in the local Drupal. `https://n2t.net` is simply a redirection service.

 For the initial redirection from `https://n2t.net/` to work, your Drupal's base URL must be registered as your NAAN's "name mapping authority."
+This registration is how N2T knows where to redirect ARK requests to.
 You register your Drupal's base URL when you request a Name Assigning Authority Number (NAAN) from the [Names To Things](http://n2t.net) service using [this form](https://goo.gl/forms/bmckLSPpbzpZ5dix1).

 ## Requirements

 * Drupal 8 or 9
 * [Persistent Identifiers module](https://github.com/mjordan/persistent_identifiers)
-* A Name Assigning Authority Number (NAAN) that has your Drupal's base URL as its name mapping authority value
+* A Name Assigning Authority Number (NAAN) that has your Drupal's base URL as its name mapping authority value, requested using the form linked above.

 ## Installation